Viktor Király

-Dov Viktor Király (born March 29, 1984) is a Hungarian-American singer and songwriter.
+Dov Viktor Király (born March 29, 1984), is a Hungarian-American rapper, singer, and songwriter.
 In 2006, he was part of the Hungarian band Twinz with his twin brother Benjamin.
 In 2008, he became the fourth winner of the Hungarian music competition Megasztár.
-He is the younger brother of the Hungarian pop singer Linda Király.
+He is the younger brother of the Hungarian-American pop singer Linda Király.

 In 2012 and 2014, he took part in A Dal, a selection process in an unsuccessful bid to represent Hungary in the Eurovision Song Contest.
 In 2015, he took part in season 9 of the American series The Voice, initially as part of Adam Levine's team, and later Gwen Stefani's, but was eliminated on November 11 during the Live Playoffs round, in which the Top 24 competed for the public's vote and coaches' choices.

 Early years

 Király was born in New York, a son of Hungarian immigrants.
 His father, Tamás Király, a musician, was the drummer in the band Universal együttes between 1972 and 1982.
 His mother Gabriella Király (née Gecsényi) sang as a backing vocalist in the band.
 Growing up in New York, Király played drums in a number of garage bands.
 After his mother became seriously ill, the family returned to Hungary in 1999, where he continued his musical career.